Last Updated on December 18, 2021 by queenie mak

 2. Dry and Wet Toiletries

-My minimalist toiletries is separated into two different bags: one for all my dry toiletries and another for all my wet toiletries.
+My minimalist toiletries are separated into two different bags: one for all my dry toiletries and another for all my wet toiletries.

 First, I use my Muji hanging toiletry bag for all my dry toiletries: